BrianGardnerAtl/website/_drafts/compose_app_bar.md

 header: "fill in before posting"
 ---

 This post focuses on styling my copy-cat Tweet app with an App Bar.
-I will take a look at the component used to add thea pp bar as well as its various parameter options.
+I will take a look at the component used to add the app bar as well as its various parameter options.

 ## Create an app bar